solana-labs/solana-program-library/libraries/tlv-account-resolution/README.md

 For example, let's imagine there's a `Transferable` interface, along with a `transfer` instruction.
 Some programs that implement `transfer` may need more accounts than just the ones defined in the interface.
-How does a an on-chain or off-chain client figure out the additional required accounts?
+How does an on-chain or off-chain client figure out the additional required accounts?

 The "static" approach requires programs to write the extra required accounts to